1. Getting Started#

 SciPy ecosystem packages

-Conda, a system for installing and managing software
+Conda, a program for installing and managing software

 You’ll learn more about these later on.
 Anaconda also includes other popular software, such as the R programming language.
 Install Anaconda by following this guide.